carpentries-incubator/docker-introduction/_episodes/09-practical-examples.md

 > > ## Solution
 > > Now let's think of our problem: we need to use the old script `convertbirthdaytoage.py` to get the age of people, and use the new script `checkdrinkinglimit.py` to find out if anyone is under the drinking age.
 Neither of the scripts is 100% compatible with your colleagues' Python 3.3 environment.
 To make sure they have a smooth workflow, we need to run the old script under Python2.7 environment, and the new script under Python 3.6.
 > >
 > > From what we have learnt, we know `DockerHub` provides images for both environments we need.
-What we need to do is simply pulling them down:
+What we need to do is to pull them down:
 > >
 > > ~~~
 > > $ docker pull python:2.7